lojones/blog-agent-data/revise-blog-post-intro.md

 1. Analyze the introduction against all criteria
 2. Calculate compliance percentage
 3. Make instant decision: "DONE" vs. rewrite
-4. If rewriting, ensure seamless integration with existing content

 Remember: Your goal is to ensure introductions effectively engage readers while setting up the article's content in a clear, compelling manner.